bartekmi/x10/x10/doc/base_library.md

 If present, specifies gap between items in pixels.

 - Data Type: Integer
 ### Attribute 'id'

 Id for any purpose - e.g. debugging

-- Data Type: String
-### Attribute 'maxWidth'

-Maximum width that the object should have in the UI

-- Data Type: Integer
-- Default Value: False
-### Attribute 'visible'

-Is the object visible on the UI?

-- Data Type: Boolean
-- Default Value: False

-# Class Definition - 'VisibilityControl'

-Automatically inserted by code generation schemes which require separate intermediate component to control visibility

-- Inherits From: ClassDefVisual

-### Attribute 'Content' (Primary)

-The content which is made visible or invisible

-### Attribute 'id'

-Id for any purpose - e.g. debugging